blues/note-hardware/Notecarrier-A/KiCad_format/documentation/PortingNotes.md

 	- To very carefully minimise confusion as much as possible I'm going to **retain** the unusual origin, treat the `PLACETOP.TXT`/`PLACEBOTTOM.TXT` files with suspicion (since at least the design files are internally consistent, and they look correct compared to the physical sample I have) and deal with whatever results from that.
 - An A3 sheet is unnecessary, so I'm sticking with A4.
 That makes a neat KiCad origin at `(130,140)`.
 	- Therefore to place parts, I opened the `PLACETOP.TXT` file in a spreadsheet program, added a KiCad X column as `130-X` and a KiCad Y column as `140-Y` (since the X coordinate is inverted because the strange negative/positive convention mentioned above, and the Y coordinate is inverted in KiCad).
+		- For `PLACEBOTTOM.TXT` it's `130-65+X` and `140-Y` because the x ordinate is measured from the other side of the board and in the opposite direction.
+Rotation also needs to be flipped, so find/replace to swap all -90 to 90 and vice-versa, and same for 0 and 180.
 	- Then added a column like `"place[""" & TRIM($A2) & """] = (" & B2 & "," & C2 & "," & D2 & ");"` to produce Python code that will create a dict entry for every component.
-	- And then type `place = {};` into `pcbnew` console, copy-paste the Python code column (might need to put it all on one line first), and finally, ran a script like this (then close and re-open PCB to refresh properly):
+	- And then type `place = {};` into `pcbnew` console, copy-paste the Python code column (might need to put it all on one line first), and finally, ran a script like this (then make an edit to something, save, close and re-open PCB to refresh properly):

 ```
 for p in pcb.GetFootprints():